 This affordable oil can be used all over the body, helping to improve a wide range of skin issues, from stretch marks to uneven skin tones.
 Gmyrek called out key ingredients such as argan oil, camelina oil and coconut oil for their nourishing benefits.

 Schaffran recommends this plant-based oil that is both lightweight and affordable.
-What exactly is squalene?
-It's a non-greasy oil that hydrates the skin and also works to improve texture and skin tone.
-This oil can also be applied to the hair, acting as a heat protectant that adds shine.
+The non-greasy oil hydrates the skin and also works to improve texture and skin tone.
+It can also be applied to your hair, acting as a heat protectant that adds shine.

 This oil is suitable for oily, dry, combination and normal skin types and can be used as a facial and body oil.
 Ingredients such as argan oil work to nourish and protect the skin, while the CBD extract acts as an anti-inflammatory.